On Lip Piercings: A Complete Guide to All Lip Piercings Types

 Healing: Typical healing time for this style piecing is 6 to 12 weeks.

-Labret Piercing: The labret is a form of piercing done just below the center of the lower lip and above the chin.
+Labret piercing: The labret piercing is done just below the center of the lower lip and above the chin.

-Hardware: Although "labret” is the technical term for a common style of body jewelry, the labret stud, it is not the only type fitting for this piercing style.
-Captive bead rings (CBRs), can be worn as well.
-The standard gauge ranges between 18g and 14g and can be stretched to accommodate labret plugs.
+Hardware: Although "labret” is the technical term for a common style of body jewelry—the labret stud—it is not the only type of jewelry that rocks this piercing style.
+Hoops such as captive bead rings (CBRs) or seamless rings can be worn as well.
+You can also opt for a circular barbell.
+The standard gauge ranges between 18G and 14G and can be stretched to accommodate labret plugs.